What is the Bicycle Association

 In 1910, the company's name was changed to 'The Cycle and Motorcycle Manufacturers and Traders Union Ltd'.
 Membership included all the principal British manufacturers of two and three-wheeled vehicles (bicycles, mopeds, scooters, motorcycles, sidecars and three-wheelers) as well as manufacturers of components, accessories and specialist clothing, and the UK concessionaires for imported products in those fields.

-Today the Bicycle Association boasts over 70 members and is at the centre of the British cycle industry.
+Today the Bicycle Association boasts over 100 members and is at the centre of the UK cycle industry.

 Code of Practice